lcaprini/mobile-app-distribution/README.md

   * [Synopsis](#synopsis-resources)

 ## What is "Distribute"?
 Mobile App Distribution is a command line tool for distributing a Cordova mobile app over FTP to allow its download over the air.

-This module
-* launches all necessary command line tools for compiling HTML, Javascript and CSS files
-* updates app version
-* builds iOS and Android platforms
-* creates certified `.apk` and `.ipa` (with `.plist`) apps
-* publishes final apps in a remote server over FTP
-* updates via FTP the HTML page to download the final apps
-* sends email to all working group with QRCode and direct download link
-* prints a QRCode on terminal to make app download more simple
+It also have many command for icons and splashes generation, a local server creation, and so on.

 ## Installation
 To make `distribute` command line available in your system you'll need to install [Mobile App Distribution](https://github.com/lcaprini/mobile-app-distribution) globally first.
 You can do that with the following command: